GeorgeWS/Theory-of-Learning/George's Theory of Learning.md

 These four theories also have in common that it matters greatly how a learner *feels about themselves*.
 More on this in coming weeks.

-# How to facilitate

-Some ways to promote learning…
+# Qualities of effective learners

+## Interest

+*Well-developed interests drive learning (Renninger & Hidi, 2016).*

+### In the classroom

 From Brown & Campione:

 - Modified jigsaw involving interest-based expert groups.

+## Productive Disciplinary Engagement

+*Problematizes content, gives students authority, holds students accountable to each other and to disciplinary norms, and provides relevant resources (Engle & Conant, 2002).*

+## Self-Explanation

+*Effective students use examples to generate **self-explanations** that link specific processes to broader principles (Chi et al., 1989).*

+## Help-seeking

+*Effective learners seek help when needed and not when not needed (Newman, 2008).*

+## Literate Communities/Writer Identities

+*In classrooms which support the development of positive writer identities, writing is not an **object** studied in itself, but rather a **tool** or **vehicle** for self-expression and interest-development/exploration.
+(Nolen, 2007).*

+### In the classroom

 From Boaler:

 - No tracking (in Phoenix Park)
 - Seeing math as a community of practice

+## Well-Structured Talk

+*Talk can be a powerful tool for learning when arguments built jointly across an entire classroom community over a prolonged period of time and upon shared premises, especially when such talk is accountable to (1) community, (2) standards of reasoning, and (3) knowledge (Resnick et al., 2010).*

+### In the classroom

+- A teacher makes sure to weave students' contributions to a discussion into a coherent whole, or better yet models this well enough that students begin to do the same.

 From Yamaguchi:

 - The teacher talks less than the students
 - Engaging community

+Strategies that have worked for both me and a classmate:

+- Students talking more than teachers

+## Self-Beliefs and Expectations

+*What you believe you're good at strongly informs what you value being good at and subsequently invest into getting better at (Wigfield & Eccles, 2002).*

+### In the classroom

+Strategies that have worked well for a classmate:

+- Teachers having high expectations because it's inspiring to know what's possible ("I must be able to do this if my teacher thinks I can")

+## Goal-setting

+Good goal-setting is a cyclical process that involves forethought, performance, and then self-reflection.
+Performance ("outcome"-oriented) goals are ineffective on their own; they are most effective when paired with learning ("strategy"-oriented) goals (Zimmerman, 2008).

+### In the classroom

 Strategies that have worked well for me:

 - Having an environment structured to support me in acting in accordance with my will and learning goals.
+- Working on "strategy" goals, not just "outcome" goals (Zimmerman 2008).

-For a classmate:
+Strategies that have worked for both me and a classmate:

-- Teachers having high expectations because it's inspiring to know what's possible ("I must be able to do this if my teacher thinks I can")

-And for both:

 - Feeling agency and the *rationale* for learning something—a sense of not just "why is this important to learn" (in the abstract) but "why is this important for *me* to learn."
-Otherwise requests for students' time and attention are easily (and not incorrectly) reduced to "how can I get this done [if it is being "required" of me] with minimal wasted effort?"
+Otherwise requests for students' time and attention are easily (and not incorrectly) reduced to "how can I get this done [if it is being "required" of me] with minimal wasted effort?" *Goals set for students by other individuals than the student themselves must be accepted by the student, and this is more likely to happen when the goal has a plausible rationale (Zimmerman 2008).*

-- Students talking more than teachers
+# Pedagogy

-"Pedagogy" is how to teach or how to facilitate learning.
+Is how to teach or how to facilitate learning.

 "Good pedagogy" often consists of the following principles, even when it varies greatly: